Patron: His Majesty King Charles III

 Orchestre National de Lille

-conducted by Alexandre Bloch
+conducted by Joshua Weilerstein

 Auditorium du Nouveau Siècle, Lille